Welcome to our society!

 FRANK A. BEACH AWARD IN BEHAVIORAL NEUROENDOCRINOLOGY

-SBN is proud to announce that the recipient of the 2012 Frank A. Beach Award is Dr. Luke Remage-Healey, assistant professor at the University of Massachusetts Amherst.
-The award is made to a new investigator, normally within eight years post-PhD (or MD) who shows exceptional promise for making significant contributions to the field of Behavioral Neuroendocrinology.
-Dr. Remage-Healey will be honored at the Behavioral Neuroendocrinology Social at the Society for Neuroscience meeting in New Orleans, and he will present his lecture at SBN's annual meeting in Atlanta in June 2013.
+SBN is proud to announce that the recipient of the 2013 Frank A. Beach Award is Dr. Brandon Aragona, assistant professor of psychology at the University of Michigan.
+The award is made to a new investigator, normally within eight years post-PhD (or MD) who shows exceptional promise for making significant contributions to the field of behavioral neuroendocrinology.
+Dr. Aragona will be honored at the Behavioral Neuroendocrinology Social at the Society for Neuroscience meeting in San Diego, California, and he will present his lecture at SBN's annual meeting in Sydney, Australia, in August 2014.

 Call for Nominations Frank A. Beach Young Investigator Award in Behavioral Neuroendocrinology

-The Awardee will be recognized and receive the award and an honorarium at the Behavioral Neuroendocrinology Social at the Society for Neuroscience (in New Orleans on October 15).
-The Awardee will also give a short presentation at the Annual Meeting of the Society for Behavioral Neuroendocrinology in Atlanta (June 23-26, 2013).
+The Awardee will be recognized and receive the award and an honorarium at the Behavioral Neuroendocrinology Social at the Society for Neuroscience (in San Diego on November 11, 2013).
+The Awardee will also give a short presentation at the Annual Meeting of the Society for Behavioral Neuroendocrinology in Sydney, Australia (August 17-20, 2014).